City Baking Guide

 Winter

-Indoor heating can reduce humidity, so covered rests and hydration support improve consistency.
+Indoor heating can reduce humidity, so covered rests and hydration support improve consistency more than many Prescott bakers expect.

 Spring

-Daily weather swings can shift proof speed and flour absorption.
+Daily weather swings can shift proof speed and flour absorption, so smaller liquid changes are safer than full recipe rewrites.

 Summer

-Warm kitchens accelerate fermentation, so watch dough expansion closely.
+Warm kitchens accelerate fermentation, especially in sourdough and enriched dough, so watch dough expansion closely.

 Fall

-Denser seasonal bakes benefit from earlier center checks.
+Denser seasonal bakes benefit from earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Prescott, Arizona